X

 Good Works Calendar:

-Despensa de alimentos: en la Iglesia de St. Joseph/ Stuyvesant Falls el viernes 18 de julio de 1:30-3:30 PM.
+Despensa de alimentos: en la Iglesia de St. Joseph/ Stuyvesant Falls el viernes 12 de Augusto Septiembre de 1:30-3:30 PM.
 Continúe remitiendo a los necesitados a nuestra despensa.

 Donations Sought for Our Ministries: